Cost of living in Bratislava: let’s analyze costs of food, real estate, entertainment and transport in Bratislava, Slovakia

 Bratislava can be an excellent option to study in an European higher education institution.
 Most higher education institutions are public, with diplomas taught mostly in Slovak.
 Education is free for Slovak and EU citizens.
 Non-EU citizens usually pay fro 3000 to 5000 euros per year on tuition fees.

 The overall cost of living for students in Bratislava is moderate.
-The highest cost is certainly related to accommodation, which can be hard to find at decent rates.
+The highest cost is certainly related to accommodation, which can be also be affordable when outside the city center.
 Groceries and entertainment are at comparable rates with other capitals in the region such as Budapest and Prague.

 Here are some of the main higher education institutions in Bratislava: